-According to the Berlin Agreement the Director is recruited and selected by the International Commission and leads the ITS in concert with the goals and mandate of the Commission.
-The Director also holds the position of Secretary to the International Commission.
+According to the Berlin Agreement the Director is recruited by the International Commission and leads the ITS in concert with the goals and mandate of the Commission.
 The position is for a five-year period and can be extended once for an additional five years.

-As of January 2016 the new director is Ms. Floriane Hohenberg, a French native and human rights expert.
+As of January 2016 the director is Ms. Floriane Hohenberg, a French native and human rights expert.
 Her predecessor, Prof. Dr. Rebecca Boehling, a US American, was the first director to be recruited directly for this position by the International Commission.
-In appointing Ms. Boehling, an historian, the International Commission engaged someone who advanced the development of the ITS towards becoming an international center for documentation, information, and research.

 As of 1 January 2016 there were 268 staff members including the director working at the ITS in full and part-time positions.